Your Rights and Responsibilities

 Access - the right to healthcare services and treatments.

 Safety - the right to safe and high quality care in an environment that makes you feel safe.
+Our staff and visitors also have the right to a safe environment.

 Respect - the right to be treated as an individual with dignity and respect.
 Please show this courtesy to others.